Fiazshafqat/Resume/README.md

 # 🌐 My Digital Resume

 Welcome to my digital resume!
-This project showcases my technical skills, hands-on labs, certifications, and learning journey in Cloud, DevOps, and IT Infrastructure.
+This repoistory showcases my technical skills, hands-on labs, certifications, and learning journey in Cloud, DevOps, and IT Infrastructure.

 ## 🧑‍💻 About Me